Administration of vaccines

 Subcutaneous injection technique

-Administer a subcutaneous injection at a 45° angle to the skin.
+Administer a subcutaneous injection at a 45° angle to the skin into fatty tissue.
 The standard needle for administering vaccines subcutaneously is a 25–27 gauge needle, 16 mm long.
 See Table.
 Recommended needle size, length and angle for administering vaccines.

 If a vaccine that is registered for subcutaneous administration is inadvertently given intramuscularly, it is usually not necessary to repeat the dose.
 The immune response is unlikely to be affected.

 Intradermal injection is needed for:

 - Q fever skin test